RedJocker/42spWebServer/README.md

           - location context (equivalent to our http::Route)
       - we can also allow this config on all 3 levels and use the most specific
         - route > virtual server > server
-      - [x] allow to declare max size on specs
+      - [X] allow to declare max size on specs
-      - [ ] implement max body size checking
+      - [X] implement max body size checking
-        - [ ] start implementing a "dumb" checking
-              that reads body before checking max body size
+        - [X] start implementing a "dumb" checking that reads body before checking max body size
-        -  [ ] implement a wise check that checks max body size before reading body
+        -  [-] implement a wise check that checks max body size before reading body
             - demands some flow redesign to make early route matching
     - [X] Configurable docroot
       - configuration may choose a root server folder that maps to server file system